alendr1/AppSec-2/GiftcardSite/HW2_Instructions.md

 The project Shoddycorp's Cut-Rate Contracting was hired to create a web site that facilitated the sale, gifting, and use of gift cards.
 They seemed to have delivered on *most* of the bare funcitonality of the project, but the code is not in good shape.
-Luckily Kevin Gallagher (KG) has read through the code already and left some comments around some of the lines that concern him most.
+Luckily John Ryan Allen (KG) has read through the code already and left some comments around some of the lines that concern him most.
 Comments not prefaced by KG were likely left by the original author.
 Like with all of Shoddycorp's